mazore/wa-covid-vaccines/README.md

 Website link: https://mazore.github.io/wa-covid-vaccines

 This program checks many vaccine websites for availability every couple of minutes and updates the website.
 You can request I add a website by adding the link to this [google doc](https://docs.google.com/document/d/1c29oy3h_LXEAy_7b93bnpQrB5mGDv5UkRzwFqydWe84/edit?usp=sharing) (try not to add duplicates).
-Keep in mind this is a work in progress and may not be the most reliable or accurate.
-You can send me an email at wacovidvaccines@gmail.com
+Keep in mind this is a work in progress and may not be the most reliable or accurate (the backend is just running on my computer).
+You can send me an email at wacovidvaccines@gmail.com.

 ## Coming soon
 - Twitter bot that notifies you when appointments becomes available